 David Kolowitz, a nice young man living with his parents in New York City in 1938, works at a machine repair shop.
 His parents want David to study to become a pharmacist.
 But what he really wants is to be an actor like his idol, Ronald Colman.
 One day, at his friend Marvin's suggestion, David tries out for a part in a play, and gets it, despite his obvious lack of acting experience (not to mention ability).
 True, it's a rather small part in a low-rent production.
 Leading the troupe is a washed-up, alcoholic actor who hires David at the urging of his actress-daughter, who finds David "cute."
 To play his part, David must come up with his own costume - a tuxedo - and pay the house five dollars a week, ostensibly for tuition.
 But it is David's first acting job, one which calls for him to "enter laughing."
 And if it doesn't work out - well, there's always pharmacy school.
-Written by

 Eugene Kim <email@example.com>